 I seldom try to sell any originals at my stand but I do use them as a price comparison.
 When asked I will give an average price.
-Let’s say I want about $800 for an original, most casual shoppers gulp.
+Let’s say I want about $800 for an original, most casual shopper’s gulp.
 Fair enough.

-But now they know how much some people pay for the originals my signed $10 print is a suddenly a more attractive bargain.
+But now they know how much some people pay for the originals my signed $10 print is suddenly a more attractive bargain.
 Especially when they can hardly tell the difference.

-That reminds me of the chap who bought one of my original drawings for his wife and when I delivered it, he asked me how he could tell if it was the original?
+That reminds me of the chap who bought one of my original drawings for his wife and when I delivered it, he asked me how he could tell if it was the original.
 That threw me for a moment.
 Then I said ‘If you can rub it out, it’s the original, if you can’t I’ll give you your money back!’

-Personally I don’t change the prices according to the venue.
+Personally, I don’t change the prices according to the venue.
 I don’t feel comfortable charging more money to certain groups.
 My prices are fair and reasonable but it’s a personal choice.

-When people ask me why some prints cost more than the others I have a ready answer.
+When people ask me why some prints cost more than others and I have a ready answer.
 I point out that the cheaper ones are open editions (or unlimited) and the more expensive ones are limited editions.
 As there are only a few available they cost more.

 It’s clear and there’s nothing to hide